 Because long-term care is expensive, individuals can have an incentive to give away or transfer assets to qualify for Medicaid LTSS.
 To curb these asset transfers, federal law requires states to institute a penalty period for Medicaid nursing home applicants who give away or transfer assets for less than their value.
 Most states also have a penalty period for community-based LTSS.

 Texas has an asset transfer penalty for both nursing home care and HCBS.
 The state uses a 60-month lookback period to calculate this asset transfer penalty – and asset transfers or gifts made during this period may result in ineligibility.
-This penalty is calculated by dividing the value of asset transfers and gifts by the monthly cost of nursing home care (which is $6,478 in 2020).
+This penalty is calculated by dividing the value of asset transfers and gifts by the monthly cost of nursing home care (which is $7,212 in 2023).

 Estate recovery in Texas

-A state’s Medicaid agency is required to recover what it paid for LTSS and related medical costs while a enrollee was 55 or older.
+A state’s Medicaid agency is required to recover what it paid for LTSS and related medical costs while an enrollee was 55 or older.
 The law allows states to also pursue estate recovery against beneficiaries age 55+ who did not receive LTSS, and younger enrollees who were permanently institutionalized.

 Texas has chosen to only recover from the estates of Medicaid enrollees who received LTSS benefits while 55 or older, and who applied for those services after March 1, 2005.